- Online Exclusives

-This means you start throwing money at everything everyone tells you to because it might work and you’re getting desperate for calls.
+This means you start throwing money at everything everyone tells you to because it might work when you’re getting desperate for calls.

 DO keep a cool head

 You old guys know what I mean.
-All of the fly-by-night guys that suddenly showed up when the getting was good, but couldn’t do a good referable job and then when things got tough last year, they all died.
+All of the fly-by-night guys that suddenly showed up when the getting was good but couldn’t do a good referable job, and then when things got, they all died.

 DO a good job

-I find it fascinating that I have to even say this, but welcome to 2013.
-You will not have a long lasting and respected company by burning up your customers, treating them like yesterday’s garbage.
-Only the strong survive and get referred to their neighbors and other plumbers.
+I find it fascinating that I have to even say this, but welcome to 2015.
+You will not have a long-lasting and respected company by burning up your customers and treating them like yesterday’s garbage.
+Only the strong survive and get referred to neighbors and others.
 If you have any employees that treat your customers like this, get rid of them.
 They are slowly but surely killing you.